ktaranov/sqlserver-kit/Utilities/README.md

 The bcp utility can be used to import large numbers of new rows into SQL Server tables or to export data out of tables into data files.
 Except when used with the queryout option, the utility requires no knowledge of Transact-SQL.
 To import data into a table, you must either use a format file created for that table or understand the structure of the table and the types of data that are valid for its columns.

+<a id="sqlcmd-utility"></a>
+## sqlcmd Utility
+Download page: [sqlcmd Utility]<br/>
+Release date: 2016-08-23<br/>
+Support Version: 2008/2012/2014/2016/2017/Azure<br/>
+Author: Microsoft<br/>
+Free version: Yes<br/>
+Price: No

+The SQLCMD utility allows users to connect to, send Transact-SQL batches from, and output rowset information from SQL Server instances.
+The bcp utility bulk copies data between an instance of Microsoft SQL Server and a data file in a user-specified format.
+The bcp utility can be used to import large numbers of new rows into SQL Server tables or to export data out of tables into data files.

+<a id="mssql-cli"></a>
+## mssql-cli
+Download page: [mssql-cli]<br/>
+Release date: 2017-12-13<br/>
+Support Version: ?<br/>
+Author: Microsoft<br/>
+Free version: Open Source<br/>
+Price: No

+Interactive command line query tool for SQL Server.

+ - Auto-completion
+ - Syntax highlighting
+ - Query history
+ - Configuration file support
+ - Multi-line queries

 <a id="sos"></a>